raviqqe/stak/doc/src/content/docs/docker.md

 ### Interpreter

-To run the Docker image of the `stak` interpreter, use the following command:
+To run the Docker image of the `stak` interpreter with a Scheme script file named `hello.scm`, use the following command:

 ```sh
 docker run -it --rm -v ./hello.scm:/hello.scm raviqqe/stak hello.scm